groupvine/gv-doc/2-members/1_2-membersAdd.md

 <span class="free">

-A member's attribute values, role, and memberships to lists is set based on the value of these columns in the uploaded file.
+A member's attribute values, role, and memberships to lists are set based on the values of these columns in the uploaded file.
 An empty cell will remove an attribute value or remove the member from a list, and an empty cell in the "Role" column will remove the member from the account.